 The practice made reasonable adjustments for patients with disabilities.
-These included providing an induction hearing loop for patients who used a hearing aid.
-There was one treatment room situated on the ground floor which was accessible both to patients who used wheelchairs and families with pushchairs.
-The toilet facilities were compliant with the requirements of Equality Act 2010.
-The practice had completed an access audit to formally assess patients' needs.
+These included providing level access into the practice.
+There was one treatment room situated on the ground floor and therefore accessible to patients who used wheelchairs and families with pushchairs.
+There was also level access into the toilet facilities.
+The practice had an access policy to formally identify patients' access needs.